adventuregamestudio/ags/debian/README.md

 -   in the directory pointed to by the ALLEGRO environment variable; or
 -   if $ALLEGRO is not defined, in $HOME; or
--   in the same folder of the AGS executable.
+-   in the same directory of the AGS executable; or
+-   in the game's directory.

 # Debugging
 When using the Debian/Ubuntu package, the package ags-dbg_*.deb containing debugging